nosvalds/vet-practice-app/README.md

 ## Authentication

 In order to use the service you'll need to have an account created for you.
-Email me at nosvalds@gmail.com and I'll get you set up.
+Message me and I'll get you set up.

 Once you have the account information, make the following request to recieve a Bearer Token: